-SURF also showcases faculty research and includes faculty panels on various topics.
+SURF also showcases faculty research and includes a morning faculty poster session.

 Each year, approximately 150 faculty members review abstracts submitted for SURF.
 Each abstract is read by at least three reviewers, who provide feedback to help the advisory committee, SURF chair and director of undergraduate research in making decisions as to which abstracts will be accepted for presentation.